OneBusAway/onebusaway-ios/README.markdown

 # OBAKit

 OBAKit is a rewrite of OneBusAway for iOS from the ground up.
-The codebase is explicitly designed to be relatively easy to understand, test, and maintain.
-The expectation is that this is the foundation of OneBusAway for iOS for the project's second decade of life.
+The codebase is explicitly designed to be easy to understand, test, and maintain.
+This is the foundation of OneBusAway's second decade of life on Apple platforms.

 ## Quick Start